Disc of five

 Milk, cheese, yoghurt and fromage frais are good sources of protein and some vitamins, and they’re also an important source of calcium, which helps keep our bones strong.

 Try to go for lower fat and lower sugar products where possible, like 1% fat milk, reduced-fat cheese or plain low-fat yoghurt.

-Choose lean cuts of meat and mince, and eat less red and processed meat like bacon, ham and sausages.
+Choose lean cuts of meat and mince and eat less red and processed meats, such as bacon, ham, and sausages.